Table of Contents

 Composite Fillings: Eat After 30 Minutes

 If you’ve received a composite filling, the good news is you don’t have to wait too long to eat.
-Composite fillings harden quickly, usually within seconds after being exposed to a special light during the procedure.
-Most dentists advise waiting at least 30 minutes before eating to ensure the filling has been properly set and to avoid irritating your teeth.
+Composite fillings harden quickly, usually within seconds after exposure to a special light during the procedure.
+Most dentists advise waiting at least 30 minutes before eating to ensure the filling has been correctly set and to avoid irritating your teeth.

 Amalgam Fillings: Wait a Few Hours